Ministry Allocates Rs 5.80m For Electricity Bill Of Qasr-e-Naz Lodge - UrduPoint

 Ministry Allocates Rs 5.80m For Electricity Bill Of Qasr-e-Naz Lodge

-“Out of the total Rs 5.80 million, only an amount of Rs 0.87 million have been released at the rate of 15 percent in this regard so far," an official source told APP here on Wednesday.
+“Out of the total Rs 5.80 million, only an amount of Rs 0.87 million has been released at the rate of 15 percent in this regard so far," an official source told APP.

 The official said the said sectors were allocated by the Federal Cabinet to the Federal Government Employees Housing Authority (FGEHA) in July 2020.